ranjani2412/reflectoring.github.io/content/blog/2022/2022-03-15-be-informed-with-lombok.md

         }
     }
  ````
 The code written with Lombok is much easier to understand than the one above which is too verbose.
-Internally, Lombok ensures that the standard process of creating the Builder class is followed and replaces the annotation with the verbose code above, hiding all the complexity and making it much more concise.
+As you can see, **all the complexity of creating the Builder class is hidden from the developer, making the code more precise.**
-Now, we can create objects just as any other standard Builder class.
+Now, you can create objects easily.
  ````text
     Account account = Account.builder().acctName("Savings")
         .acctNo("A001090")